Duality of Anderson T-motives

-Further, there exist $n$ columns of $A_{-1}$ which are $\p$-linerly independent (they are $\psi_E$-images of elements of $L(M)$ which form a $\p$-basis of $\Lie(M)$) and all other columns of $A_{-1}$ are their linear combinations.
-Interchanging columns of $A_{-1}$ if necessary we can assume that these columns are the first $n$ columns.
-We denote by $A_{-1,le}$ (resp. $A_{-1,ri}$ ) the $r\times n$ (resp. $r\times (r-n)$ ) matrix formed by the first $n$ (resp. the last $r-n$) columns of $A_{-1}$.
-There exists a matrix $C$ such that $A_{-1,ri}=A_{-1,le}C$.
+Further, there exist $n$ columns of $D_{1}$ which are $\p$-linerly independent (they are $\psi_E$-images of elements of $L_T(M)$ which form a $\p$-basis of $\Lie_T(M)$) and all other columns of $D_{1}$ are their linear combinations.
+Interchanging columns of $D_{1}$ if necessary we can assume that these columns are the last $n$ columns.
+We denote by $D_{12}$ (resp. $D_{11}$ ) the $r\times n$ (resp. $r\times (r-n)$ ) matrix formed by the last $n$ (resp. the first $r-n$) columns of $D_{1}$.
+There exists a matrix $S$ such that $D_{11}=D_{12}S^t$.
 Again according Proposition 3.3.2, [A], we have:

-where $Z$ is a Siegel matrix of $L(M)$ (see 5.5, 5.6 below for a proof of this formula in the present case).